How it works

 How can you decarbonise?

-For heavy duty mobility like trucking, short and deep sea shipping and aviation, biofuels are currently the most economic and practical solution.
-Biofuels are ‘drop-in’, implying no changes in engines or tanks are needed.
+For hard-to-abate sectors like deep sea shipping, biofuels are currently the most economic and practical solution.
+Biofuels are ‘drop-in’, implying no changes in engines are needed.
 According to the Intergovernmental Panel on Climate Change, biofuels are carbon neutral from combustion onwards.
-Even with production and transportation process emissions included, the biofuels we work with are all so called next generation biofuels that reduce carbon emissions by at least 80%.
+Even with production and transportation process emissions included, the biofuels we work with reduce carbon emissions by at least 80%.

 What are biofuels?